This degree has three stages, each comprising 120 credits.

 An honours degree in social work is the professional qualification required for all social workers in the UK.
 Once you’ve successfully completed the degree course, you’ll be entitled to apply for registration with Social Care Wales (SCW) and begin your career as a qualified social worker.

+This degree has been approved by Social Care Wales and is compliant with the Welsh Language Standards.
 Once you’ve successfully completed this degree course, you’ll be entitled to apply to register with Social Care Wales as a social worker.

 Many graduate-level jobs are open to graduates of any discipline, particularly in business, finance, management consultancy and the public sector.
 Some careers may require further study, training and/or work experience beyond your degree.